jbinder/doforme-bot/README.md

 ### core

 For now used to send welcome and help messages.
 It provides the following commands:
-* start: Shows a help message.
+* start: Shows the help message.
 * help: Shows the help message.